Air Greenland: Service

-Business class
+Premium class

-A flexible business class – named "Business-Class" – is offered by Air Greenland on transatlantic flights aboard Tuukkaq, its Airbus A330-800.
-The service includes a personal video screen, an in-seat power source, an amenity kit, blankets and a selection of newspapers.
-Passengers travelling in business class are eligible to use the Novia Business Class Lounge at Copenhagen Airport.
+A business class – named "Premium-Class" – is offered by Air Greenland on transatlantic flights aboard Tuukkaq, its Airbus A330-800.
+The service includes a larger seat, a hot meal, a personal video screen, an in-seat power source, an amenity kit and blankets.
+Passengers travelling in premium class are eligible to use the Novia Business Class Lounge at Copenhagen Airport.
+There are 42 Premium class seats on their Airbus A330-800, arranged in a 2-3-2 configuration.

 Economy class

 Air Greenland offers flexible and restricted economy class on all flights operated with fixed-wing aircraft, with complimentary snacks and drinks.
-On transatlantic flights to Copenhagen, both economy class and business class seats are available, with in-flight meals served in all classes.
+On transatlantic flights to Copenhagen, both economy class and premium class seats are available, with in-flight meals served in all classes.
 Air Greenland publishes a quarterly Suluk (Kalaallisut: "Wing") in-flight magazine, with general information about current political and cultural events in Greenland and with news from the airline.
+On board their Airbus A330-800, economy class is configured in a 2-4-2 configuration, and from rows 43-47, it changes to 2-3-2.